 - South Carolina Upstate Research Symposium, Best Paper Award

 High school students may apply to participate in the STARS five-week summer research program on the Converse campus.

 Sophomores, juniors and seniors from Spartanburg County high schools are eligible to apply.
 Students who complete AP courses in biology and chemistry will receive special consideration.
 We encourage applications from traditionally underrepresented groups in science careers, such as first-generation college students, women, and students with disabilities.
 The goal of the program is to give students the opportunity to explore research careers in the sciences by acquainting them with the resources of a University.
 Students must be able to provide their own transportation.

 “The STARS program allows me to work in a real lab, alongside undergraduate and graduate students, as well as college professors.” – Alexander Giep, participant and high school student

-Applications for 2023 are now closed.
 For questions, please contact Dr. Neval Erturk.